earnestt1234/seedir/README.md

 ## Usage

-See the `seedir` Jupyter Notebook for guided examples, or the documentation (coming soon!).
+See the [example usage Notebook](https://github.com/earnestt1234/seedir/blob/master/examples.ipynb) for guided examples or the documentation (coming soon!).

 ## License